 - The need for a higher score to seek admission to your dream B-school

 - You scored better on your mock tests than you did in the actual test

 - You were anxious on the day of the test and can manage your anxiety better now

 Usually, students retake the GMAT within 2 or 3 months of their previous attempt.
 However, GMAC requires you to wait for 16 days before retaking the GMAT.
 If you are facing a tight deadline and you think you are prepared enough in 16 days, you can easily take the GMAT again after 16 days.
 We already mentioned above that students can only take the GMAT 5 times in a year and 8 times in a lifetime, which should be more than enough for you to reach your target score.

 Two things that you must keep in mind before choosing a date for your GMAT retake are –

 Please note here that since you are seeking a 700+ score, you will need to add at least 20 hours of additional effort.
 So, to score a 720 in your GMAT retake, you must devote somewhere around 70 – 100 hours to prep.
-Once you know the number of hours required, you must calculate the number of days it would take you to complete those study hours and accordingly finalize your GMAT retake date.
+With the number of hours on hand, calculate the number of study hours and accordingly finalize your GMAT retake date.

 - The Round you wish to apply to.

 Normally, you must take your GMAT at least 2 months before the application deadline of your target school.
-There are several other components of an MBA application, and you need to have ample time to focus on these aspects as well.
-In case the deadline is fast approaching, and you already have a decent score in hand, you should focus on creating a strong application rather than devoting your precious time to retaking the GMAT.
+There are several other components of an MBA application that require you ample time and focus.
+If the deadline is close and you have a decent score, create a solid application rather than retaking the GMAT.